rancher/docs/content/rancher/v2.x/en/project-admin/istio/_index.md

 1. Select **Traffic Graph** in the navigation bar.

 1. Select the namespace.
-Note: It only shows the namespaces which has `istio-injection=enabled` label.
+Note: It only shows the namespaces which have the `istio-injection=enabled` label.

 ## View Traffic Metrics

 Istio’s monitoring features provide visibility into the performance of all your services.

-To see the Success Rate, Request Volume, 4xx Request Count, Project 5xx Request Count and Request Duration metrics:
+To see the Success Rate, Request Volume, 4xx Response Count, Project 5xx Response Count and Request Duration metrics:

 1. From the **Global** view, navigate to the project that you want to view traffic metrics for.